davecao/StructCompare/Readme.rst

                                    given, the internal pairwised sequence
                                    alignment will not be done.
     --mol2, -b <Required>          The second molecule in PDB format.

-    --chain1, -c1 <Optional>       Specify the chain name of the first molecule in PDB format.
+    --chain1,-c1<Optional>       Specify the chain name of the first molecule in PDB format.
                                    If not given, all alpha carbon atoms will be picked up for pairwise structure alignment.
-    --chain2, -c2 <Optional>       Specify the chain name of the second molecule in PDB format.
+    --chain2,-c2<Optional>       Specify the chain name of the second molecule in PDB format.
 Optioned.
                                    If not given, all alpha carbon atoms will be picked up for pairwise structure alignment.
     --showElapsedTime, -e          Print out elapsed time (boolean).
     --method,-m <Default=1>        comparison method(number):
                                         1. FATCAT rigid.